Nazar-Pichak/TodoApp/README.md

 # Web Services

 - [Pythonanywhere](https://www.pythonanywhere.com/) as a hosting service.
-- [Mailgun](https://www.mailgun.com/) as a smtp server with simple API integration for the most popular programming languges.
+- [Mailgun](https://www.mailgun.com/) as a smtp server for testing porpuses with simple API integration for the most popular programming languges.
+- Google SMTP server and third-party application for sending emails.

 # Installation